... by car

 The Arlberg Road Tunnel on the S 16 Arlberg expressway between Tyrol and Vorarlberg is open again after extensive refurbishment measures and the installation of additional evacuation routes for more safety.

-Detailled Information and questions on alternative routes:
+Detailled Information and questions on the Arlberg Road Tunnel or alternative routes:

 For planning your route by car, use the